M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 Represent best practices / solutions to general problems  frequently faced by software developers.

 ### :computer: <span style="color: aqua">What is an API?</span>
+Basically, an API is a service that provides raw data for public use.
+As third-party software developers, we can access an organization's API and use their data within our own applications.
 An application-programming interface (API) is a set of programming instructions and standards for accessing a web-based software application or web tool.
 It is a software-to-software interface, not a user interface.
 With APIs, applications talk to each other without any user knowledge or intervention.
 In practice, a software company releases its API to the public so other developers can design products that are powered by its service.
 Notable examples being: Google Maps, integrating social media sharing, and a secure payment system through PayPal.

 ### :computer: <span style="color: aqua">What is Unit Testing?</span>